 Ice caves may be caves of any type, karst caves, primary caves like lava tubes or tectonic caves.
 What they have in common is the fact, that there is ice inside the cave.
 The ice is formed by dripping water and the low temperature of the cave itself.
 The resulting ice structure look like stalactites and stalagmites, like ice lakes or glaciers.

 But it is not that easy: If the cave temperature is below zero, why did the water not freeze inside the rock?
 The temperature of the rock must be above 0°C, the cave air below zero.
 And if this is the case, why ist the cave not completely filled with ice?
 There must be a change, and a period of ice accumulation is followed by a period of melting ice.
-So there are two mechanisms working together:
+There are two different ways how this works:

-1. the shape of the cave works as a trap for cold air.
+1. cold trap or ice cellar type: the shape of the cave works as a trap for cold air

 Ice caves are very cold, always below 0°C, the paths are often hard to walk on.
 It is normally not possible to build concrete paths in the areas with ice, as the ice moves every year and tends to destroy anything in its way.
 The paths across the ice are often rebuild every year using wooden planks and ropes.
 Ice caves often have no electric light, as the same problems with moving ice apply to electric installations.
 Visitors are equipped with headlamps or carbide lamps, the guide additionally use magnesia ribbon, which produces a very bright light when it burns down.